RonanLegin/MLstripes4JWST/README.md

 ## Description

 This repository contains code to train a neural network to remove 1/f striped noise from JWST images.
 I also provide a set of optimized weights for the model, which can be found under `scripts/weights`.
-The demo.ipynb file shows how to load the optimized weights and apply the Unet model to predict a clean template of the striped noise, which can then be used to subtract from the base image.
+The demo.ipynb file shows how to load the optimized weights and apply the Unet model to predict a clean template of the striped noise, which can then be used to subtract from the original image.

 ## Getting started